For an overview of the plotting methods we provide, see Plot types

 Images, contours and fields#

 Text, labels and annotations#

-For more in-depth information about the colormaps available in matplotlib as well as a description of their properties, see the colormaps tutorial.
+For a description of the colormaps available in Matplotlib, see the colormaps tutorial.

 Shapes and collections#

 Matplotlib supports event handling with a GUI neutral event model, so you can connect to Matplotlib events without knowledge of what user interface Matplotlib will ultimately be plugged in to.
 This has two advantages: the code you write will be more portable, and Matplotlib events are aware of things like data coordinate space and which axes the event occurs in so you don't have to mess with low level transformation details to go from canvas space to data space.
 Object picking examples are also included.

 These examples cover how different scales are handled in Matplotlib.